alterationx10/the-rest-of-the-owl/draft_post.md

 update the `Request`/`Response` values if desired, or even fail-fast if a particular header is missing, or unverified.

-We attach our custom `Middleware` jsut as before:
+We attach our custom `Middleware` just as before:

 ```scala
 val wrapped: Http[Any,Throwable,Request,Response] =